btschwertfeger/BiasAdjustCXX/README.md

 ## 📍 6.
 Notes

-- For adjusting data using the linear scaling, variance scaling or delta method and the `--no-group` flag:

-> You have to separate the files by month and then apply the correction for each month individually. e.g. For 30 years of data to correct, you need to create a data set that contains all data for all Januaries and then apply the adjustment for this data set.
-After that you have to do the same for the rest of the months (see `/examples/example_adjust.run.sh`).
+- For adjusting data using the linear scaling, variance scaling or delta method and the `--no-group` flag: You have to separate the input files by month and then apply the correction for each month individually. e.g. For 30 years of data to correct, you need to prepare the three input data sets so that they first contain all time series for all Januaries and then apply the adjustment for this data set.
+After that you have to do the same for the rest of the months (see `/examples/example_all_methods.run.sh`).

 - Formulas and references can be found below and at the implementation of the corresponding functions.